dmadison/ArduinoXInput_AVR/README.md

 Unfortunately boards such as the Uno, Nano, or Mega that do not have native USB support will *not* work.

+## Limitations

+### No Console Support

+This will *not* enable you to use your Arduino with an Xbox console!
+Genuine controllers use a dedicated hardware security chip that handshakes with the console.
+The Arduinos do not have this chip, and its security method has not been (openly) broken.

+### No Commercial Use

+These board definitions make use of Microsoft's VID and PID in order to latch on to the PC driver.
+As such this is strictly for educational or development use by non-commercial entities.

 ## License

 The Arduino core files are licensed under the terms of the [GNU Lesser General Public License (LGPL) version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).
 Modifications are released under these same terms.
 See the [LICENSE](LICENSE.txt) file for more information.